Image scanner: Direct connection

-Indirect (network) connection to a computer
+Indirect connection

 During the early 1990s professional flatbed scanners were available over a local computer network.
 This proved useful to publishers, print shops, etc. This functionality largely fell out of use as the cost of flatbed scanners reduced enough to make sharing unnecessary.

-From 2000 all-in-one multi-purpose devices became available which were suitable for both small offices and consumers, with printing, scanning, copying, and fax capability in a single apparatus which can be made available to all members of a workgroup.
+From 2000 all-in-one multi-purpose devices became available which were suitable for both small offices and consumers, with printing, scanning, copying, and fax capability in a single apparatus that can be made available to all members of a workgroup.

 Battery-powered portable scanners store scans on internal memory; they can later be transferred to a computer either by direct connection, typically USB, or in some cases a memory card may be removed from the scanner and plugged into the computer.

-Applications Programming Interface
+Applications programming interface

-A paint application such as GIMP or Adobe Photoshop must communicate with the scanner.
+A raster image editor must be able to communicate with a scanner.
 There are many different scanners, and many of those scanners use different protocols.
-In order to simplify applications programming, some Applications programming interfaces ("API") were developed.
+In order to simplify applications programming, some application programming interfaces (APIs) were developed.
 The API presents a uniform interface to the scanner.
 This means that the application does not need to know the specific details of the scanner in order to access it directly.
 For example, Adobe Photoshop supports the TWAIN standard; therefore in theory Photoshop can acquire an image from any scanner that has a TWAIN driver.

 In practice, there are often problems with an application communicating with a scanner.
 Either the application or the scanner manufacturer (or both) may have faults in their implementation of the API.

 Typically, the API is implemented as a dynamically linked library.
 Each scanner manufacturer provides software that translates the API procedure calls into primitive commands that are issued to a hardware controller (such as the SCSI, USB, or FireWire controller).
 The manufacturer's part of the API is commonly called a device driver, but that designation is not strictly accurate: the API does not run in kernel mode and does not directly access the device.
 Rather the scanner API library translates application requests into hardware requests.